gjc129/CS458-Project/README.md

 Oct 2nd: added final ER Diagram for database; Deleted all other forms of ER Diagram files from repository; redid the relational
          structure form; added the create table form;

+Oct 3rd: made changes to the create table form, added the drop table commands and added some attributes to the user table
+         also need to figure out why tables are not adding properly and why;